What Is a Mother?

 1. The Biological Miracle — How a Mother's Body Becomes Two

+A mother's body is nature's most extraordinary creation.
 Science reveals that during pregnancy, the mother and child are biologically intertwined in ways far beyond imagination.

-Microchimerism: Scientists have discovered that a baby’s cells remain inside the mother’s body for decades, even after birth.
+Scientists have discovered that a baby's cells remain inside the mother's body for decades, even after birth.
 These tiny cells travel through her bloodstream and integrate into her tissues — particularly her heart and brain.
 In a way, she literally carries her child within her, forever.

-Neuroplasticity of Love: The mother’s brain rewires during pregnancy and postpartum.
+The mother's brain rewires during pregnancy and postpartum.
 Areas responsible for empathy, memory, and emotional regulation expand.
-Studies show that even hearing her baby’s cry activates the same brain circuits as physical pain — that’s how deeply connected they are.
+Studies show that even hearing her baby's cry activates the same brain circuits as physical pain — that's how deeply connected they are.

-The Hormonal Symphony:
+The Hormonal Symphony

-- Oxytocin, the “love hormone,” surges during childbirth and breastfeeding, creating attachment.
+Oxytocin, the "love hormone," surges during childbirth and breastfeeding, creating attachment.
+Prolactin enhances nurturing instincts.
+Endorphins provide resilience during sleepless nights and physical exhaustion.

 2. The Psychology of a Mother's Love